 I'm a technology nerd who started using computers as a hobbyist in 1979, when I wrote my first program in BASIC on an Apple II.
 Some years later I unexpectedly found myself in the IT industry, and I've been making a living shuffling around 0s and 1s for over two decades now.

+I've been involved with Linux and FOSS for over 25 years.
+I enjoy working on interesting problems and developing creative solutions with open source technologies.
 My other interests include travel, music, movies, sport shooting, and writing.
 I'm a licensed ham radio operator (W4SDO), and I have enjoyed a lifelong interest in pen-and-paper role-playing games and tabletop wargaming.